perfringis/droplo-recruitment-task/README.md

 Dla uproszczenia mozemy zlozyc ze pliki wieksze niz 120mb powinny byc odrzucane.

 Twoim zadaniem bedzie zastanowienie sie nad kodem tej klasy i wypisanie potencjanych bledow w kodzie oraz usprawnien.

+## What is missing?

+- The proper project structure
+- The instruction to run the project
+- The .env file config for running the app

+## What is wrong?

+- The index.js file has a lot of responsibilities.
+The script should be split into smaller ones.